Greengage-project/backend-logging/README.md

 ```
 The variable "RABBITMQ_DEFAULT_USER", contains the user name assigned to the Rabbitmq service, while the variable "RABBITMQ_DEFAULT_PASS" is the password used at login time.
 All the lines of code presented above have been taken as a reference from the [file](https://github.com/interlink-project/interlinker-service-augmenter/blob/master/docker-compose.yml) used for the local deployment of the servicepedia.

+The following are all the environment variables that need to be specified, during the setup of the services.

+RABBITMQ_DEFAULT_USER=
+RABBITMQ_DEFAULT_PASS=
+RABBITMQ_HOST=
+RABBITMQ_USER=
+RABBITMQ_PASSWORD=
+EXCHANGE_NAME = logging

 Another important detail is the version of the backend-logging service, this must correspond to the most recent version of the microservice (this information can be seen at the [link](https://github.com/interlink-project/backend-logging/tags).

 ## Send or produce logs

 A producer program need to connect to the data store to send a messages.
-There are two ways to send messages (logs) to be stored, these ways are:
+There are two ways to send messages (logs) to be stored, they are:
 - Use the API.
 - Use the RabbitMQ (message broker).